 Contact Florida criminal defense attorney Matt Shafran at Weinstein Legal today to receive an entirely free and confidential case evaluation.
 When facing charges for robbery with a firearm, Florida courts won’t leave you much time to spare.
 Get started building your defense today.

 Mr. Shafran is an experienced criminal defense attorney with years of experience working exclusively in the Florida region.
 He is well familiar with the local court systems of Orange, Palm Beach, Broward County, and more.
 Mr. Shafran serves as a partner at Weinstein Legal law firm and is head of the firm’s criminal defense division.
 He will fight tirelessly to protect your rights, build your case, and ensure you get the best outcome possible.

 Call (954)845-0505 24-hours a day, 365-days a year for your free case evaluation.

 Areas In Florida We Represent

 When you are facing criminal charges for strong-arm robbery, seek the legal assistance of a criminal defense attorney immediately.
-We represent individuals in Broward County, Miami-Dade County, and Palm Beach County including the following areas:

 “Matt and his firm made the process so smooth and eased me through the entire case.
 You literally get more than you retain with them.
 I could never imagine calling anyone else if I should ever need.” – K.S. – Prior Client